passw0rd/cli/README.md

 ```

 where:
-- my_new_passw0rd_app - is a name of your new passw0rd application.
+- my_new_passw0rd_app - is the name of your new passw0rd application.

 ### Get an update_token